 Chocolate Blossom Cookies

-- 1.5 cups gluten free flour (I use a 1:1 gluten free flour with xanthan gum)
+- 1.5 cups gluten free flour (I use a gluten free multipurpose flour with xanthan gum already in it)

 - ½ teaspoon baking soda